atrial-albumen/atrial-albumen.github.io/resume.md

 * Dec: Played for the SC State Guard Christmas event.
 * Nov: Performed Suite No.2 for Two Pianos by Sergei Rachmaninov with Matthew Latzka.
 * Aug: Began Piano Performance M.M. program at Converse University.
+* Apr: Accompanied the Northwest Middle School Choir to a competition in Atlanta, GA.
+* Feb: Played Piano Concerto No. 1 by Felix Mendelssohn with the NGU orchestra.

 ## 2021